Today in computer history: June 23

 Today

-AMD, AOL, Architecture, Athlon, Computer, CUDA, Developer, Game, GPU, IBM, Internet, LED, Machine, Microsoft, Mobile, NVIDIA, Parallel, Parallel processing, PC, Processing, Processor, Reddit, Released, Second Life, Shuts down, Silk Road, Turing, Turing machine, Turing test, Verizon, Windows, Windows Mobile
+AMD, AOL, Architecture, Athlon, Computer, CUDA, Developer, FBI, Game, GPU, IBM, Internet, LED, Machine, Microsoft, Mobile, NVIDIA, Parallel, Parallel processing, PC, Processing, Processor, Reddit, Released, Second Life, Shuts down, Silk Road, Turing, Turing machine, Turing test, Verizon, Windows, Windows Mobile